ndivine-eng/TodoApp/README.md

 TodApp
 Overview
-This project is a minimal viable product (MVP) of a project management web application developed using  React and its compailor vite .
-The application allows users to create, manage, and track their projects and tasks efficiently.
-Additionally, Docker is utilized for containerization to ensure easy deployment and scalability across different environments.
+This project represents a minimal viable product (MVP) of a web-based project management application.
+Developed using React and its compiler Vite and Tailwind CSS for styling, the application enables users to efficiently create, manage, and track their projects and tasks.
+Additionally, HTML provides the foundation for the React + Vite web application to function properly and display content to users in the browser.
+Docker is also incorporated for containerization, ensuring seamless deployment and scalability across various environments.

 Features
 .
 Ability to add new tasks